ocadotechnology/ingress-gatekeeper/README.md

 Space separated list of Google cloud project ids to scan for IPs.
 (Optional)

-`SOURCE_LISTCHECKER_NAMES`
+`SOURCE_HANDLER_NAMES`

-Space separated list of istio listchecker objects in the same namespace to be merged or used as a base list of static ips.
+Space separated list of istio handler objects in the same namespace to be merged or used as a base list of static ips.
 (Optional)

-`DEST_LISTCHECKER_NAME`
+`DEST_HANDLER_NAME`

-Output istio listchecker object to be created/managed.
+Output istio handler object to be created/managed.
 This can then be used in your istio rule.

 ```
-SOURCE_LISTCHECKER_NAMES="headoffice-ips remoteoffice-ips"
+SOURCE_HANDLER_NAMES="headoffice-ips remoteoffice-ips"
 GCP_PROJECT_IDS="test-project prod-project"
-DEST_LISTCHECKER_NAME="test-ingress"
+DEST_HANDLER_NAME="test-ingress"
 ```

 ### Credentials